Undertone0809/conftier/docs/guide/quick-start.md

 # Getting Started

-Welcome to the conftier quick-start guide!
-In this guide, we'll build a complete configuration system for an AI assistant framework called "SmartAssist" using conftier.
+In this comprehensive guide, we'll embark on a step-by-step journey to create a complete configuration system for an AI assistant framework called "SmartAssist" using conftier.
+From scratch to a fully functional configuration system, we'll cover every detail to ensure a seamless integration of conftier into your project.

 ## Installation